 Like, if I put posters of rockstars on my wall, it wouldn’t be Springsteen, or Hendrix, or Prince.
 It would be Siegel, all the way.

 And I don’t even know if the man sings.

 But, I do know that he has put together more than half a century of attachment research, along with the latest developments in neuroscience, in book form to help parents rock their roles.

 All puns aside, I need you to know that I am not one of those people who reads every parenting book.

 In fact, when I was pregnant with my first child, I swore I would not read a single parenting book other than What to Expect When You’re Expecting because I hated all the conflicting and faddish advice.

 And yet, here we are… Due in no small part to the fact that Siegel’s approach is rooted both in hard science and deep love, two things which are arguably the opposite of faddish.

 So, with no further ado, my top 6 life-changing parenting books!

-This one is for all the parents of autistic kiddos.
 The thing that stood out to me in this book was not the idea that autism can be cured, though the author claims that very thing happened to him, but that without ever talking about attachment theory, the author’s parents lived and breathed attachment with their son.

 There is no universe in which a child doesn’t benefit from parents “entering their world,” and in this case, that idea is applied with love and kindness to parenting autistic children.